Vandanam: Plot

-Meanwhile, Unni and Peter finds out that Fernandez is in the city and is constantly in touch with Gaadha.
-The police commissioner is in all efforts to nab Fernandez.
+Meanwhile, the police find out that Fernandez is in the city and is in touch with Gaadha.
 Unnikrishnan decides to use Gaadha to reach out to Fernandez.
-Gaadha reveals to Unni about the past of Fernandez, when he was a college professor, who was loved and cared for by the students.
-The sincere professor questioned the college authorities on many administration malpractices, which made him a dust in their eyes.
-The sons of the local M.P, who was corrupt and the police commissioner were punished by the professor, which led to a serious fracas in college and authorities were forced to take action on them under severe protests from students.
-In retaliation, they and their friends attacked professor Fernandez while he was travelling with a female student after a college event in the night.
-The girl was raped and later committed suicide and the professor was falsely convicted in the case.
+Gaadha tells him about Fernandez's past, when he was a much loved college professor.
+He questions the college authorities on many administration malpractices, which made him their target.
+He rallies the students against the offenders who had political connections as well as the police commissioner on their side.
+In retaliation, professor Fernandez and a female student, Mercy, are brutally attacked one night after a college event.
+Mercy was raped and later committed suicide and the professor was falsely convicted in the case.